 This will give rise to a very substantial overspend against the original budget.
-With a new lockdown having recently come into effect, it is difficult to forecast the outcome for the year with any degree of certainty, but the impact of Covid-19 is likely to be in excess of £7 million, against an overall net annual revenue budget for the Council of around £20 million.
+With a third lockdown having recently come into effect, it is difficult to forecast the outcome for the year with any degree of certainty.

 2.3 The deficit has been mitigated by government grants and actions that the Council has taken at its own initiative.
 We have received £2.5 million in four tranches of unringfenced Covid-19 local authority funding.
 We are also eligible to claim reimbursement for 75% of lost sales, fees and charges above a minimum threshold.
 We have so far claimed £1 million in respect of the first 4 months of 2020/21.
 The combined effect of these grants, together with cost mitigation measures carried out on our own initiative, will still leave the Council facing a substantial deficit, which will have to be covered from reserves.
 The Council had unallocated General Fund reserves of £8.8 million as at 31 March 2020, so we have the capacity to absorb the deficit, albeit at the expense of reduced resilience to future financial shocks.